lmorg/murex/README.md

 4. [GUIDE.builtin-functions.md](./GUIDE.builtin-functions.md) lists some
 of the builtin functions available for this shell.

+Or if you're already a seasoned Bash developer then you read the Quick Start Guide, [GUIDE.quick-start.md](./GUIDE.quick-start.md), to jump straight into using Murex.

 ## Known bugs / TODO

-* _Currently no support for interactive commands._ This will need to be addressed.
+* _Currently no support for interactive commands._ This will **need** to be addressed.
+Possibly as my next job.

 * _Interactive shell auto-completion is unreliable._ I have a nasty feeling I may need to fork the readline package or even create my own